Saman-naruee/digikala_crawling/README.md

 │   └── utils.py
 │
 └── data/
-└── (Output files are stored here)
+    └── (Output files)
 ```

-🤝 Contributing
+## 🤝 Contributing

-If you would like to contribute to this project, please submit a Pull Request.
-We welcome any collaboration.
+Contributions are welcome!
+Please fork the repo, create your feature branch, and submit a Pull Request.
+For major changes, open an issue first to discuss what you would like to change.

+## 📄 License

+Distributed under the MIT License.
+See `LICENSE` for more information.

+## 📝 Contact

+For questions or suggestions, open an issue or reach out via GitHub.